Startup Stages

 Enterprise Change Agents Need to Add Process Mining to Their Bag of Tricks

 Today many change initiatives (and new software sales almost always involve the key elements of a change initiative) rely on interviews and replicating the results from an existing “manual system.”
-Processes mining tools and techniques will play an important role here.
+Process mining tools and techniques will play an important role here.

 Enterprise Change Agents Need to Add Process Mining to Their Bag of Tricks Read More »